amagsid/lps-monitoring-dashboard/README.md

 ### `Approach to the assignment`

 - Created the project and installed the necessary dependancies, inluding TypeScript, Material UI, Tailwind
-- created a single page app with an initial laykout for a dashboard, status bar for the connection status, and a sidebar
+- created a single page app with an initial layout for a dashboard, status bar for the connection status, and a sidebar
 - Looked up some initial inspirations for presenting the data, including Material Ui and daisy UI
 - researched Websockets and best practices on using a websocket API with React/Next.js -making the websocket connection:
 - I started with making one connection to the websocket API that got me a stream of data for all servers, but when I modularized the websocket call into a hook, I experimented with making a different call for each server, since it would save me the seperartion of data if I went with the first approach, here are the pros and cons I found for each option:

   Option 1, Single WebSocket Connection with Data Separation:

   Advantages: